SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 below) of the star must be used.

-The chemistry model only requires a small number of parameters to be specified in the YAML file.
+The chemistry model only requires a small number of parameters to be specified in the `EAGLEChemistry` section of the YAML file.
 These are the initial values of the metallicity and element mass fractions.
 These are then applied at the start of a simulation to *all* the *gas* particles.
 All 9 elements have to be specified An example section, for primordial abundances (typical for a cosmological run), is:

 .. code:: YAML